What We Do

 - conduct research on prehistoric and historic uses of animals by southwestern peoples, and;

-- use research findings to establish the highest standards of conservation practices, and recognized worldwide.
+- use research findings to establish the highest standards of conservation practices.

 Arizona State Museum is the state's official archaeological repository.
 ASM is the largest and busiest state-run curation facility in the nation, growing by 1000 cubic feet per year, and currently holding 37,000 cubic feet of material.

 - ASM administers the Arizona Antiquities Act, making it the permitting authority for archaeological activity conducted on more than 9.5 million acres of state land.
 Objects and associated documentation produced as a result of that activity fall under ASM's curatorial responsibilities.